Security & Trust

 |---|---|---|

-| Neon | Managed Postgres — primary application database | AWS us-east (default) |
+| Neon | Managed Postgres: primary application database | AWS us-east (default) |

-| Vercel | Application hosting — compute, edge, build | Global edge; primary US |
+| Vercel | Application hosting: compute, edge, build | Global edge; primary US |

-| Anthropic | AI inference — Claude models via @anthropic-ai/sdk | US |
+| Anthropic | AI inference: Claude models, accessed via the Concentrate gateway under ZDR (not Anthropic-direct) | US |

-| Twilio | Voice + SMS — call recording, dial-out, transcription pipeline trigger | US |
+| Twilio | Voice + SMS: call recording, dial-out, transcription pipeline trigger | US |

 | Google Workspace (Gmail + Calendar OAuth) | Customer-authorized OAuth grants; we read on behalf of customer; we do not host customer Gmail data | Customer's Google region |

-| Stripe | Billing — payment processing for Helm subscription | US |
+| Stripe | Billing: payment processing for Helm subscription | US |

 Vendor diligence bundle